Bimini Road: Age

 The uranium-thorium date published by Gifford and Ball is regarded as an invalid and meaningless date for two reasons.
 First, the sample being partially recrystallised means that this limestone was not a closed system as required for a meaningful uranium-thorium date.
 As a result, this specific date is only an apparent date that completely lacks any scientific value for interpreting the age of marine limestone underlying the Bimini Road.
 Currently, specific species of corals and mollusks that can be demonstrated to lack any recrystallisation using petrographic and X-ray diffraction techniques are the preferred samples for dating.
 Any limestone sample that shows the least amount of recrystallisation is now regarded as incapable of yielding a scientifically valid date and not even worth an attempt at dating.
 Finally, it is well documented that about 15,000 calendar years ago, sea level in this region was between 95 and 100 m below present sea level.
 As a result, the location from where Gifford and Ball collected the sample of limestone was between 90 and 95 m above sea level at the time indicated by the uranium-thorium date of 14,992±258 BP (7132-19/2).
 Therefore, it is physically impossible for the marine limestone underlying the Bimini Road to have accumulated around 15,000 BP.
 Thus, this uranium-thorium date is a meaningless, invalid date lacking any scientific significance.
-Because this date clearly lacks any scientific meaning, geologists and archaeologists rarely mention it in their discussions of the Bimini Road.
+Because this date lacks any scientific meaning, geologists and archaeologists rarely mention it in their discussions of the Bimini Road.
 The marine limestone underlying the Bimini Road dates to the Sangamonian Stage, the last interglacial, when sea level was last high enough for the marine sediments, now lithified into limestone, to have accumulated.